beartype/beartype/README.rst

 work at runtime.
 You are reading about one such project.
 But perhaps we're not the only reckless explorers into these uncharted waters.
-Perhaps your brave Python project also wants to introspect, inspect, investigate, or otherwise break into the locked cathedral of Type Hints.
+Perhaps your brave Python project also wants to introspect, inspect, investigate, or otherwise break into the locked cathedral of type hints.
 If so, you've seen that type hints do *not* define a usable public Pythonic API.
 This was by design.
 But that's a bad design.